 This dinner that’s sure to please everyone (including the kids) is made with simple ingredients that pack big flavor.
 Ground beef, tomato sauce, green peppers, and dates combine beautifully to top warm baked potatoes, creating a new take on a classic favorite.

 I know what you’re thinking – DATES?!
 The dates sweeten the sauce a bit, cutting the acidity of the tomatoes and mustard.
-A must when making sloppy joes.
+A must when making Whole 30 sloppy joe bowls.

 Time to whip up these whole30 sloppy joe bowls for your next family dinner.
 Fancy bowls optional, coolness necessary.